 When to go to the hospital in Germany

-While GPs handle routine health concerns, there are instances when hospital care is necessary.
-In Germany, hospital treatment is usually reserved for serious conditions and emergencies that require specialised medical attention, surgery, or advanced procedures.
-If you experience severe symptoms, such as chest pain, difficulty breathing, or severe injuries, it is important to seek care at a hospital’s emergency department.
+In Germany, hospital treatment is usually reserved for serious conditions and emergencies that require special medical attention, surgery, or advanced procedures.
+If you experience severe symptoms, it is important to seek care at a hospital’s emergency department.
+These symptoms may include chest pain, difficulty breathing, or severe injuries.

 What to do in a medical emergency